-In addition, Portugal has transposed Directive 2009/29/EC of the European Parliament and of the Council of 23 April 2009 concerning the greenhouse gas emission allowance trading scheme of the Community into law (Decree-Law No. 38/2013 of 15 March).
+In addition, Portugal has transposed Directive 2009/29/EC of the European Parliament and of the Council of 23 April 2009, concerning the Community's greenhouse gas emission allowance trading scheme, as well as Directive (EU) 2018/410 of the European Parliament and of the Council of 14 March 2018 amending Directive 2003/87/EC to enhance cost-effective emission reductions and low-carbon investments, and Decision (EU) 2015/1814 into law (Decree-Law No. 38/2013 of 15 March, as amended by Decree-Law No. 10/2019, of 18 January).
 Revenues from auctioning of said greenhouse gas emission allowances for the promotion of renewable energies are regulated by Ministerial Order No. 3-A/2014, and include compensation for renewable energy 'overcosts' in the tariff system and the funding of the Environmental Fund (a government-sponsored scheme that, among other things, has the ability to financially support renewable energy and energy efficiency projects).

-7 Storage
+Storage

-Does the regulatory framework support electricity storage including research and development of storage solutions?
+7 Does the regulatory framework support electricity storage including research and development of storage solutions?

-Although pumped hydro storage has existed in Portugal for several decades and battery storage is expected to gain traction in the near future, energy storage is not directly regulated under the main legislative bodies of electricity regulation (notably Directive 2009/72/EC and Decree-Law No. 29/2006 of 15 February).
+Although pumped hydro storage has existed in Portugal for several decades and battery storage is expected to gain traction in the near future, electricity storage has only recently been specifically acknowledged as a National Electric System activity under the main legislative bodies of electricity regulation (notably Decree-Law No. 172/2006 of 23 August, as amended by Decree-Law No. 76/2019, of 3 June), but it shall be further addressed by legislation to be approved.